 How can I build a credit score when I don't have one?

-If you’ve never had a credit score and you’re starting at zero, a reputable loan provider or your bank might be able to help.
+If you've never had a credit score check performed and you're starting at zero, a reputable loan provider or your bank might be able to help.

 - See your personal online banking profile, available through your bank's online banking portal, to see if there are any minor loans or financial products that you might qualify for.